HITECHCRIME/HC_OVERVIEW/README.md

 - MOTHNODE_ Interna/ (not belonging to anything, being one with the internal will - world moves, you flow)
 - MOTHNODE_ Circle Round (layers of external)
 - MOTHNODE_ All-seeing Eye (.) -- Geometric All-seeing eye theme.
-- MOTHNODE_ Task At Hand -- hypesong, "gunna get it done"
+- MOTHNODE_ Task At Hand -- hypesong, "gunna get it done" "they drop their act again core down, we gon- fucking get it done"
 - MOTHNODE_ Gibson In The Dark (related to Neuromancer, meta, song from a third perspective, observing the creator)

 https://ghr.nlm.nih.gov/gene/SLC6A3